ramialkawadri/Brainy-docs/docs/index.md

 ## Contact the developer

-To contact the main developer of this app, send an email to [ramialkawadri@hotmail.com](mailto:ramialkawadri@hotmail.com).
+To contact the main developer of this app, send email to [ramialkawadri@hotmail.com](mailto:ramialkawadri@hotmail.com).